Skip to Content

 Program Description

-Preceptors are responsible to initiate placement discussions six months into the traineeship.
-Placement takes into consideration the trainee’s strengths, career ambitions, and mobility along with VHA’s workforce and succession needs.
-The VISN office is expected to place the trainee in one of its facilities at the GS-11 level (non-competitive placement), but the trainee is also free to compete for a higher-level position or positions outside the VISN.
-Acceptance of a position outside the commuting area, however, carries no guarantee of payment for relocation expenses.
-Management trainees who fail to cooperate in applying for vacant positions or who decline HSS positions offered to them will not be guaranteed continued VA employment.
+Preceptors initiate placement discussions six months into the traineeship, carefully considering the trainee’s strengths, ambitions, and geographic mobility, as well as VHA’s workforce needs and succession planning.
+The VISN office is responsible for placing the Fellow in one of its facilities at the GS-11 level (non-competitive placement).
+However, Fellows may choose to compete for higher-level positions or roles outside their VISN.
+Please note, accepting a position outside the commuting area does not guarantee relocation expenses will be covered.

-• Staff Assistant to a Senior Executive (Director, AD, COS, ADPCS)
+• Staff Assistant to a Senior Executive (Director, Associate Director, Chief of Staff, Associate Director for Patient Care Services)

 • Administrative Officer for a Clinical Service or Service Line